yochie/yochie.github.io/_portfolio/Believe.md

 #### Mechanics

 ##### Directional Rings
-Rings grow in size until they timeout, whereby they decrement the score and shrink to nothingness.
+Rings grow in size until they timeout, whereby they decrement the score and disappear.
 They must be traversed in the indicated direction.
 A spawner ensures the rings are spawned relatively aligned with eachother and within reasonable distances.
 {: style="text-align: justify;"}

 ![Rings](assets/img/portfolio/believe/gifs/rings.gif){: width="100%" }